 - You’re trying to squeeze too much into one meeting.
 Annual performance reviews can have a jam-packed agenda.
 Trying to cover a full year of performance into one conversation means there’s a lot of ground to cover in a short amount of time.
 This leads to important topics getting merely a cursory discussion, and critical talking points can slip through the cracks.

-- Have a feedback training program in place.
-It’s critical that your managers know how to deliver feedback in a productive way and feel comfortable doing so.
-Open communication and two-way conversations are an important part of building relationships between managers and employees, so training your management in ways to deliver feedback, suggest improvements, and facilitate input is a core aspect of your review process.
+- Train managers on how to give effective continuous feedback.
+Your managers must know how to deliver feedback productively and feel comfortable doing so.
+Open communication and two-way conversations are an important part of building relationships between managers and employees.
+So, training management on how to deliver feedback, suggest improvements, and facilitate input is a core aspect of your review process.